 You should earn 32 credits your first year, which means you’ll have to complete 53 credits in your 2L and 3L years.
 In your 2L and 3L years combined you must have at least 32 credits from in-class courses at BC Law.
 These 32 credits cannot include:

-Nearly all of your 2L and 3L credits will be electives—except for the required Constitutional Law II and Professional Responsibility courses.
+Nearly all of your 2L and 3L credits will be electives—except for the required Professional Responsibility course.

 Of your electives, you’ll need courses that satisfy the following distribution requirements: